Urban Vitality & Ecology

 City Nature Challenge

 The City of St. Louis is part of the St. Louis Metro team that participates in the global City Nature Challenge.
 For details and resources, check the STL City Nature Challenge tab on the left.
-The City Nature Challenge will be held April 24-May 4, 2020.
+Although not an actual competition this year, the City Nature Challenge will still be held April 24-May 4, 2020.

 Urban Tallgrass Prairie Habitat (Spring)

 Urban Residential Habitat (Spring)